-We follow the Buri Gandaki northwards to a bridge over a side stream.
-We walk along a trail passing several mani walls on the trail toward Samdo.
-The valley widens and there is juniper and birch forest.
+We follow the Buri Gandaki valley northwards to a bridge over a side stream.
+We pass several mani walls on the way towards Samdo.
+The valley widens with juniper and birch forest.
 After passing the stone huts at Kermo Kharka, we descend off a shelf to cross a wooden bridge.
 We climb up between a fork in the river to a promontory.
-From this vantage point, one can see the white stone kani marking the entrance to Samdo.
+From this vantage point, one can see the kani marking the entrance to Samdo.
+Like Samagoan, Samdo is also one of the Tibetan style villages of the Manaslu region of Nepal.

-DAY 16: ACCLIMATISING DAY AT SAMDO (3,860M)
+DAY 11: ACCLIMATISATION DAY AT SAMDO (3,860M)